publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch58/m__us_usc_t10_s1142.md

         (4)

-            (A) Subject to subparagraph (B), the Secretary concerned shall not provide preseparation counseling to a member who is being discharged or released before the completion of that member’s first 180 days of active duty.
+            (A) Subject to subparagraph (B), the Secretary concerned shall not provide preseparation counseling to a member who is being discharged or released before the completion of the first 180 continuous days of active duty of the member.

             (B) Subparagraph (A) shall not apply in the case of a member who is being retired or separated for disability.

+            (C)

+             For purposes of calculating the days of active duty of a member under subparagraph (A), the Secretary concerned shall exclude any day on which—

+                (i) the member performed full-time training duty or annual training duty; and

+                (ii) the member attended, while in the active military service, a school designated as a service school by law or by the Secretary concerned.

     (b)  __Matters To Be Covered By Counseling__  __.—__